S$ 313 Find Cheap Flights from Canada to Southeast Asia

 Most popular time to fly and prices are also 2% lower on average.

-Flight from Edmonton to Singapore
+Flight from Vancouver to Singapore

 Flights from Canada to Southeast Asia: the best tips from KAYAK users